fastoch/TanStack-React-Query/TUTO.md

   const queryClient = useQueryClient()

-  // useMutation returns a mutate function const { mutate } = useMutation<Post, Error, NewPost>({
+  // useMutation with onSuccess to refetch data when a new post is added const { mutate } = useMutation<Post, Error, NewPost>({
     mutationFn: createPost,
     onSuccess: () => {